Smriti347/CVD_Detection/README.md

 ### 4. Synthetic Data Generation
 - Address dataset limitations by using **Generative Adversarial Networks (GANs)** to create synthetic retina images.
 - This approach can help expand the dataset while preserving class distributions and improving model generalizability.

+## Acknowledgments

+- **Dataset**: Thanks to Kaggle contributors for providing the [CVD vs Non-CVD Retinal Images of Cattle dataset](https://www.kaggle.com/datasets/animalbiometry/cvd-vs-noncvd-retinal-images-of-cattle), which served as the foundation for this project.
+- **Libraries**: Appreciation for the open-source tools and libraries used in this project:
+  - **TensorFlow**: For building and training deep learning models.
+  - **Keras**: For its user-friendly API and model creation.
+  - **Matplotlib**: For data visualization and graphical representation.
+  - **Grad-CAM**: For generating visual explanations of the model's predictions.